vanHeemstraSystems/message-board/README.md

 ## IDE

-We recommed the use of [Cursor.io](https://www.cursor.com/) as the Integrated Development Environment (IDE) for this project.
+We recommend the use of [Cursor.io](https://www.cursor.com/) as the Integrated Development Environment (IDE) for this project.

 ## Server